postgrespro/pg_trgm_pro/README.md

   ORDER BY dist LIMIT 10;
 ```

-This can be implemented quite efficiently by GiST indexes, but not by GIN indexes.
+This can be implemented quite efficiently by GiST indexes, but not by GIN
+indexes.

+## Authors

+Oleg Bartunov <oleg@sai.msu.su>

+Teodor Sigaev <teodor@sigaev.ru>